 - We check both the Transparency International Corruption Index of each source country where the logs are harvested, and the UN Security Council and Council of the EU to see if sanctions exist to help us assess the risk of slavery. - We use resources such as the Global Slavery Index Country guidance to get information on possible risks identified in the regions we source in.
 In Brazil we monitor and check the Federal Government's "Dirty List" / Lista Suja which lists companies who have unresolved Slave Labour violations.
-A link to this list can be found here.
-If a company is listed, Tradelink will not work with them. - We assess the responses of each new supplier completed Responsible Purchasing Policy (RPP) and attached forms.
+If a company is listed, Tradelink will not work with them. - We assess the responses of each new supplier who has to complete Responsible Purchasing Policy (RPP) forms.
 If risks are identified we will request more information from suppliers or work together with them to diminish or eliminate risk.
 The RPP is supported by a questionnaire on worker rights.
 For Tradelink's Brazil factory sites, we also check that workers are paid in line with local trade union standards and have a rep on the Forest Sector Workers syndicate. - We have an annual evaluation risk assessment of our current suppliers. - The supply chain for each product/species undergoes a detailed Risk Assessment Analysis.
 For example, in Brazil we use 3rd party auditors to do a desktop audit of the company and if necessary, further onsite audits are conducted.
 This includes field audits and visits to the mills to conduct further risk assessments or obtain any information that could not be found via desktop audit. - we require additional information and verification from the supplier where the assessment highlights the risk of possible slavery in the supply chain.
 This will vary on a case-by-case basis depending on the particular risk identified.
 By way of example, suppliers identified as high risk in Brazil are screened for any past fines or penalties with the Ministry of Labour and, if any infractions are identified, we check that they have been resolved.
 If past issues have been raised (e.g. Labour law violations), then we request proof that the violation has been cleared.
 We use third party auditors to analyse labour issues as part of the overall supply chain audit.
 Any flags have to be cleared before the supplier is authorised to sell products to Tradelink.
-In Brazil, Tradelink is a signatory and associate of InPACTO, whose mission is to promote the prevention and eradication of slave & child labour in the production chains of national and international companies.
-Each associate must abide and be audited yearly against InPACTO's Bylaws. - During the course of 2022 we discovered risks during the field audit of 01 potential suppliers in Pará state, Brazil.
-The supplier was sourcing logs from a forest owner who had been blacklisted.
-We advised the potential supplier we cannot buy from sources where the owners of the forest are black listed on the state and federal systems.
-Our final decision was to replace the supplier.